Mohammed Mahdi Akef: Career

 He first became involved with the Muslim Brotherhood in 1940, which was then led by Hassan al Banna.

 Akef joined the Faculty of Law and assumed responsibility for the Brotherhood's training camps at Ibrahim University (present-day Ain Shams University).
 This was during the struggle against the British occupation in the Canal preceding the 1952 Revolution, after which he left responsibility to Kamaleddin Hussein, then National Guard Chief.
 The last Sections he headed in the Muslim Brotherhood before 1954 were both the Students Section and the PE Section at the Groups HQ.

 He was arrested on 1 August 1954 and stood trial on charges including smuggling Major General Abdul Munem Abderraoof (one of the army chiefs who spearheaded the ouster and expulsion of King Farouq) and was sentenced to death in absentia before the ruling was commuted to life imprisonment.
 Akef was released in 1974 and was reappointed General Manager of Youth (a department affiliated to the Ministry of Reconstruction).
 He then moved to Riyadh, Saudi Arabia to work as an advisor for the World Assembly of Muslim Youth and was in charge of its camps and conferences.
-He took part in organizing some of the biggest camps for the Muslim youth on the world (including in Saudi Arabia, Jordan, Malaysia, Bangladesh, Turkey, Australia, Mali, Kenya, Cyprus, Germany, Britain and the United States).
+He took part in organizing some of the biggest camps for the Muslim youth in the world (including in Saudi Arabia, Jordan, Malaysia, Bangladesh, Turkey, Australia, Mali, Kenya, Cyprus, Germany, Britain and the United States).
 He assumed the position of Director of Islamic Centre in Munich.

 He has been a member of the Steering Bureau (Guidance Bureau) of the Muslim Brotherhood, since 1987.

 He was elected Member of Parliament in 1987 for the East Cairo electoral constituency.
 In 1996, he was court-martialed, charged with being head of the Muslim Brotherhood International Organization, and was sentenced to three years.
 He was released in 1999.

 He oversaw the Brotherhood at the time of the Egyptian parliamentary elections of 2005 in which Islamists gained a strong opposition foothold (88/454 seats).

 On October 19, 2009 Egyptian newspapers reported that Akef had resigned as the general guide of the Muslim Brotherhood after a dispute among various leaders in the group.
 However the following day reports on the Muslim Brotherhood website stated that Akef had not resigned and would continue to serve as the group's general guide until elections in January 2010.

 Following Sisi's military takeover of Egypt, the Brotherhood was deemed a terrorist group by the new regime and Akef was arrested and sentenced to life imprisonment.